Remo Fernandes: 1986–1994: Pack That Smack, concerts, Jalwa and subsequent successes

 He composed and performed music for Trikal by Shyam Benegal.
 In April 1986, he composed and performed the title song for the movie Jalwa, which was released in 1987.
 This 15-minute song made him instantly famous due to the popularity of Bollywood cinema and of the Hindi language.

 He played music on the streets during the Konkani language agitation of 1986, spreading a message of peace to the violent protestors.

 When invited to attend international music festivals and concerts, Remo again started travelling around the world.
 His first international event was at the 1986 Dresden International Song Competition in former East Germany.
 There he won three awards, the Press Critics Award, the Audience Favorite Award, and the overall Second Prize.
 He once represented India, when it was invited, in the Tokyo Music Festival.
 He also took part in the MIDEM '96 Music Festival in Hong Kong, Festival of India in the USSR, besides Festivals in Macau, Germany, Seychelles, Bulgaria and Mauritius.

 During a 1987 trip to Kolkata, Remo visited Mother Teresa as he was stuck for a day in the city.
 She managed to influence him deeply and he wrote the songs "Take Me to Calcutta" and "Welcome My Child" on the flight back home.
 He had initially planned to release an album dedicated to her in 1990, with the tentative title of That Lady in Calcutta.
 However, these plans never came to fruition till 2019.

-Around this time Remo married Frenchwoman Michele Delahaye, with whom he has two sons, Noah and Jonah.
-He has an ancestral home in the village of Siolim, in Bardez taluka of Goa, where they all lived.
-Remo and Michele later separated.

 The next album he released in 1992 with Magnasound was titled Politicians Don't Know to Rock'n'Roll.
 Released in the backdrop of communal violence spreading in India, events such as the assassination of Rajiv Gandhi and the destruction of the Babri Masjid mosque in Ayodhya, the album expressed the political tension of the time.
 It included songs such as "Don't kick up the Rao", about the then Prime Minister P. V. Narasimha Rao, along with a song for India, "How does it feel?" and a song about safe sex titled "Everybody wants to".